ignoreintuition/gantt-chart/README.md

 # gantt-chart
-Data Visualization showing the duration of jobs during a selected start date and end date
+Data Visualization showing the duration of jobs during a selected job start date and job end date